merkle-pay/docs/index.md

 features:
   - title: Multi-Chain Support
-    details: Start with Solana, expand to TRON, Base, Polygon & more soon.
+    details: Start with Solana, expand to Base, Polygon & more soon.
 Accept USDC/USDT globally on low-fee blockchains your users prefer.
   - title: Direct To Your Wallet
     details: Payments flow directly from payer to your personal wallet.
 No middleman, no waiting periods.
 You're always in control.
   - title: Powerful Control Dashboard